Flogging

 Safety, consent & law

-Between consenting adults the practice is legal in most jurisdictions and considered reasonably safe when risk-aware.
-Strikes are aimed at fleshy targets (the buttocks, upper back below the shoulder blades, and thighs) and away from the kidneys, spine, tailbone, neck, joints and head; intensity is negotiated in advance, and clear safewords plus aftercare are standard.
+Between consenting adults the practice is legal in most jurisdictions and considered reasonably safe when it is risk-aware, but the risk is real rather than notional.
+Strokes are kept to well-padded areas (the buttocks, the upper back below the shoulder blades, and the thighs) and away from the kidneys, spine, tailbone, neck, joints and head, where a stray stroke can cause internal or nerve injury.
+The other recognised hazards are wrapping, in which the tip of a tail curls around the body onto an unintended target, and broken skin: an implement that has drawn blood is treated as single-person equipment, because leather and suede cannot be reliably disinfected and blood-borne infection is a genuine route of transmission.
+Intensity is negotiated in advance, a safeword and a non-verbal signal for when speech is unavailable are standard, and aftercare is planned rather than improvised, since the adrenaline comedown known as subdrop can arrive hours or days later.
 Striking a non-consenting person is assault, and in some jurisdictions consent does not legally extend to serious bodily harm, so practitioners typically keep play within reversible-sensation limits.
 See also caning, wax play and temperature play for related sensation practices.

 - Caning48/100Sensation & PainConsensual impact play using a thin, flexible rod such as a rattan cane or switch to deliver sharp, stinging strokes.
 It is a focused subset of BDSM impact play known for an intense, lingering sensation and carries higher injury risk than padded implements.48